Satani1/test0/README.md

 2. `/order/{id}` POST - return page with order data by ID;
 3. `/create` POST - create order with random uID and test data;

+Generate Data:
+`go run ./cmd/publisher` for generate some data and publish that into 'orders' channel in nats

 ### Launch service